serpent-os/serpentos.com/content/blog/snake-pit-is-live.md

 I want to thank you all for your belief in me and patience while my family and I completely reinvented our lives to ensure ongoing stability.
-It's been only a short few weeks, but in reality we've been trying this continiuously for the last 3 years.
+It's been only a short few weeks, but in reality we've been trying this continuously for the last 3 years.
 At great expense, fiscal and otherwise, it has finally paid off.

 Now, as a family we can focus on ourselves again.
 Professionally speaking, I